AdobeDocs/ff-services-docs/src/pages/guides/quickstart/index.md

 ## Overview

-Imagine ....
-PS -> Remove Background -> Create mask -> FF Fill Image -> LR Autotone
+In this tutorial, let's imagine we work at an innovative e-commerce company specializing in handcrafted home decor.
+Our mission is to create a captivating online catalog that showcases our unique products to customers worldwide.
+To achieve this, we need to process a large number of product images efficiently while maintaining high visual standards.We will leverage Adobe's Firefly Services APIs to automate our content workflow:

+* **Remove Backgrounds:** Use the Photoshop API to eliminate distracting backgrounds from our product images, allowing the items to stand out.
+* **Enhance Images with Generative Fill:** Apply the Firefly Fill Image API to add creative and contextually relevant backgrounds that enhance the aesthetic appeal of each product.
+* **Optimize Image Quality:** Utilize the Lightroom Auto Tone API to automatically adjust lighting and color balance, ensuring consistent and professional-quality images across our catalog.

 ## Prerequisites

-If you don't already have a Photoshop, Firefly, and Lightroom "client ID" and "client secret", retrieve them from your [Adobe Developer Console project](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/#api-overview) before reading further. **Securely store these credentials and never expose them in client-side or public code.**
+If you don't already have a Photoshop, Firefly, and Lightroom **Client ID** and **Client Secret**, retrieve them from your [Adobe Developer Console project](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/#api-overview) before reading further. **Securely store these credentials and never expose them in client-side or public code.**

 Pre-signed URLs: